 It is important that you apply for a residence card within six (6) months of moving to Portugal for employment.

 On the other hand, foreign citizens from non-EU member states are required to obtain a visa from their country of origin/residence to travel to Portugal.
 This informative piece is of more use to you if you are in this group.

 Before you begin your application for a work visa, you need to know if you are eligible by considering the points below:

-- A work Permit must be applied for on your behalf by the receiving employer.
+- A Portugal Work Permit Paper must be applied for on your behalf by the receiving employer